irhesri/Smart-Irrigation-System/README.md

   </p>

 # Part 3: Monitoring the water level in the tank
 This part aims to monitor the water level in a reservoir by measuring the distance between the sensor and the reservoir bottom.
 Based on this water level, I programmed a visual indicator using an RGB LED, which changes color to reflect the water level variation.
-When the level is low, the LED displays a red hue, then transitions to orange, yellow, yellow-green, and finally green when the reservoir is full.
+When the level is low, the LED displays a red hue, then transitions to orange, yellow, greenish, and finally green when the reservoir is full.
 This approach provides a clear and intuitive visualization of the water level, making reservoir supervision easier without requiring constant physical inspection.

 ## Equipments